risarora/MLOps_Zoomcamp/Week2/README.md

 This helps in reproducibility, better organized way of doing the projects.

+- Why is experiment tracking important ?

+  - Reproducibility
+  - Organisation
+  - Optimisation

 Next question could be how do we track then?
-Well, at a very basic level one might use excel to track the information manually but that is error prone, difficult to collaborate and does not have a standard template to cater to all the needs of tracking mechanism.
+Well, at a very basic level one might use excel to track the information manually but that is **error prone**, **difficult to collaborate** and **does not have a standard template** to cater to all the needs of **tracking mechanism**.

 Is there are a better way of achieving this?
 Yes, there are many open source and proprietary tools that can be leveraged.
 MLFlow, Neptune, Weights and Biases, Comet.ml, Volohai, Tensorboard, SageMaker etc. In this tutorial we are not going to discuss about which one is better over the other, however, we are going to focus on MLFlow.